Pedestrian Accident Attorney in Vero Beach, FL

 Over the past three years, pedestrian roadway fatalities have risen by a startling 22% nationwide.
 The National Highway Traffic Safety Administration lacks an official explanation for the rise in these deaths, but many safety experts believe that the answer lies in distracted driving.
 When drivers are preoccupied with their phones while on the road, typing text messages or reading emails, they tend to look up at the roadway ahead only briefly.
 These short glances don’t afford them time to conduct a complete scan of the roadway.
 This causes drivers to miss smaller objects in the road, such as cyclists, motorcyclists, and pedestrians, driving up the number of pedestrian injuries and fatalities due to this inattentive driving.

-Texting and driving isn’t just careless and dangerous; it’s illegal in the state of Florida.
+Texting and driving aren’t just careless and dangerous; it’s illegal in the state of Florida.
 When evidence proves that a driver was breaking a law while causing injury to someone else and that law was intended to prevent the type of harm they caused, this can serve as conclusive proof in court that the driver was negligent in causing the accident and bears financial liability for the injuries they caused.

 At the Law Offices of Keith Bregoff, our determined and effective Vero Beach pedestrian accident attorney will investigate your pedestrian accident to learn whether the at-fault driver was texting when they caused your serious injury accident.
 We’ll look at eyewitness interviews, accident reconstruction expert reports, and surveillance video to learn what really happened.
 We’ll use evidence of the driver’s actions prior to the crash to prove their negligence in court.
-Contact our law firm today so that we can begin investigating your Indian River County accident.
+Contact our law firm today at (772) 492-8967 so that we can begin investigating your Indian River County accident.

 Understanding the Consequences of Pedestrian Accidents